0x1eef/bones/README.md

 #### Terminology

-In the context of the bones utility, a "skeleton" refers to a cloned git repository.
+In the context of the bones utility, a git repository is referred as a collection of skeletons.
 Within the cloned git repository, there can be one or more directories at the top-level.
-Each directory is considered to be a specific kind of skeleton, and a cloned repository can contain many of them.
+Each directory is considered to be a skeleton in its own right, and a cloned repository can contain many of them.

 For example, one directory could be for unprivileged users and another directory could be for a superuser.
 When used with the "bones install" command, a directory from a skeleton can be installed in a way similar to:
-`bones install skeleton:dirname /target`.
+`bones install dirname /target`.

 #### Conflicts